saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 ![](images/14.png)

 + Click on Create Application and choose Java SE as the type that you want to create.
-Provide name for the instance (TweetsQueryService), manifest.json and deployment.json.
+Provide name for the instance (TweetsQueryService) and the manifest.json and deployment.json files.
 Click on Create at the bottom.

 If you don’t want to use UI, you can use the following PSM CLI command to create the ACCS app in this case